underscoreio/underscoreio/src/_drafts/barclays-award.md

 ---

-We are excited and proud to announce that a project started with Underscore partners and associates have won the highest accolade in the Barclays Agility Conference:
+We are excited and proud to announce that a project started with Underscore partners and associates has won the highest accolade in the Barclays Agility Conference:
 Barclays UK Team of the Year and the Overall Winner category.

 Two years ago, a small team of four Underscore partners and associates joined the